Matte, Satin or Gloss: Which Paint Finish Is Best for You?

 What's the difference between matte, satin and gloss paint?

-- Matte paint has a flat, dull finish with no sheen.
-It hides imperfections well but stains and marks easily.
+• Matte has a flat look with minimal sheen.
+It hides imperfections well but is less stain‑resistant.

 Which is most durable?